soumyyy/pluto/README.md

 - Configure `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`, and `GOOGLE_REDIRECT_URI` in `.env`.
 - Tokens are stored in `gmail_tokens` table (currently in plaintext; future work will encrypt them).
 - After connecting Gmail (`GET /api/gmail/connect`), call `GET /api/gmail/threads?limit=5` to sync the latest threads into Postgres and return summaries to the UI/brain layer.
+- Set `GATEWAY_INTERNAL_URL` so the Python brain can call the gateway when it needs Gmail context during a chat.

 ## Web Search Notes
 - Pluto uses Tavily for web intelligence.
 Set `TAVILY_API_KEY` in `.env` to enable it.